getBoolean/flutter_boolean_template/README.md

 and tests using templates.
 To use the bricks, install the Mason VS Code extension.
 To create addition bricks, use [Mason CLI](https://pub.dev/packages/mason_cli).

-### Routing

-AutoRoute is used, see the [routing](packages/features/routing/README.md) package README for more information.

 ### JSON Serialization, Unions, Sealed Classes and copyWith

 - [dart_mappable](https://pub.dev/packages/dart_mappable)